Forex Payment Gateway Integration

 - Implement PaymentIntent + idempotent webhooks

-- Implement provider abstraction (so you can add PSP #2 without rewrites)
+- Implement provider abstraction (add PSP #2 without rewrites)

-- Implement admin tools: manual approve/decline, retry, refund, export
+- Implement admin tools: approve/decline, retry, refund, export

 After go-live